Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 At Trax, the Carbon Emissions Manager tool is purpose-built to support just this.

-Chris says, “This tool gives [company leaders] an advantage to not only think about how they optimize the cost of transportation on the freight audit and payment side but the sustainability impact and ROI as they’re making strategic decisions.”
+Chris says, “This tool gives [company leaders] an advantage to not only think about how they optimize the cost of transportation on the freight audit and payment side but the sustainability impact and ROI as they’re making strategic decisions” as it relates to renewable energy and carbon emissions.

 Trax is categorizing this tool as a product pillar.
 Chris explains, “We will continue to do freight audit and payment.
 We also provide consultancy advisory services along with that data.
 This helps answer the important question of what to do with the data to make smarter and better decisions.”